devonfw-tutorials/tutorials/CRUD-Python-CobiGen/files/startdatabase.md

 `flask db migrate -m 'first migration'`

-In this case, the terminal should print in return `Detected added table "user"`, among others.
+In this case, the terminal should print in return `Detected added table user`, among others.

 We can now upload the migration script by running: